 When starting, it is essential to be sensible about your current level of fitness and general health.
 In many cases, it's advisable to start walking and then, over time, including increasing periods of jogging into these walking sessions.

-A good start is 30 minutes every second day.
+A good start is to do 30 minutes every second day.

 The golden rule is: don't increase either speed or distance by more than 10% per week.
-As when ignoring this rule, even experienced athletes are susceptible to injuries.
+When ignoring this rule, even experienced athletes become susceptible to injuries.

-Running is not easy, especially when you start.
+Running is not easy when you start.
 But it does get easier after building a "road hardened" base in your legs.
 Many years ago, an experienced runner told me that this "hardening" would take two years.
-I poohpoohed the idea.
+With arrogance I pooh-poohed his idea.
 That was for others, not for me.
-But I was wrong, and I learned the hard way that I was wrong.
+But I learned the hard way that I was wrong.
 For two years I suffered a variety of stress injuries including illiotibial band (ITB) syndrome and then they were gone!

 When deciding to start running for weight loss, you need to make a plan.
-Finding answers to the questions: "What do I want to achieve?"
-"Where am I now?" and then "How will I achieve it?"
+Finding answers to the questions like: "What do I want to achieve?"
+"Where am I now?" and "How will I achieve it?"